zero-meta/EasyClangComplete/docs/settings.md

 ### **`libclang_path`**

-On some esoteric systems we cannot find `libclang` properly.
-If you know where your `libclang` is - set the full path here.
+If the libclang library cannot be found in standard places, the user can provide a path to `libclang`.
+This path can either be a full path to the libclang library, e.g. `/usr/lib/libclang.so` or a folder that contains libclang library, e.g. `/usr/lib/`.
 This setting generally should not be needed.

 !!! example "Default value"
     ```json